-Under the Standardised approach to credit risk, the Bank makes use of credit ratings from the three main External Credit Assessment Institutions (ECAIs) - Fitch, S&P and Moody's - to assess the credit risk weight of exposures to institutions.
-Ratings published by the ECAIs are mapped to Credit Quality Steps (CQS) according to mapping tables laid down by the FCA and European Banking Authority (EBA).
+Under the Standardised approach to credit risk, the Bank makes use of External Credit Assessment Institutions' (ECAIs') credit ratings from the main three credit rating agencies (Fitch, S&P, Moody's) to assess the credit risk weight of exposures to institutions.
+Ratings published by the ECAIs are mapped to credit quality steps (CQS) according to mapping tables laid down by the FCA and European Banking Authority (EBA).
 The CQS value is then mapped to a risk weight percentage.